-Olivia Wilde is to direct a biopic about heroic American gymnast Kerri Strug.
+Olivia Wilde “worked hard” to be made director of an upcoming biopic about gymnast Kerri Strug.

 The script for the film, which Wilde will also produce, will be penned by Borg/McEnroe writer Ronnie Sandahl, who is adapting the book Landing on My Feet: A Diary of Dreams by Strug and John P. Lopez.

-Wilde, 35, made her directorial debut with 2019 coming-of-age comedy Booksmart, for which she won an Independent Spirit Award for Best First Feature.
+Wilde recently won the Independent Spirit Award for Best First Feature for Booksmart.
 She is also set to helm the thriller Don’t Worry, Darling, which will centre on an unhappy 1950s housewife.

 © Cover Media